-The guidelines and appendices were developed by ADOT Roadside Resources with assistance from Logan Simpson and input from agency maintenance, design, engineering and environmental staff.
-The document was reviewed by Kris Gade, Justin White, LeRoy Brady, Kyle Seisinger, Robert Guevara, John Hucko, David Casselbury, Mark Schalliol, Kirk Kiser, Chris Cooper, Robert Stoner, Laura Nordan, Tyrel Cranford, Tom Engel, and Joshua Fife.
+The first version of these guidelines and appendices were developed by ADOT Roadside Resources with assistance from Logan Simpson and input from agency maintenance, design, engineering and environmental staff.
+The document was reviewed in 2018 by Kris Gade, Justin White, LeRoy Brady, Kyle Seisinger, Robert Guevara, John Hucko, David Casselbury, Mark Schalliol, Kirk Kiser, Chris Cooper, Robert Stoner, Laura Nordan, Tyrel Cranford, Tom Engel, and Joshua Fife.
+The updated version of this document includes corrections to website links, addition of the new ADOT logo, and updates to the mowing and cutting chapters, which were finalized by Logan Simpson in March 2024.
+The updated chapters were reviewed in June 2024 by Alexa Lopezlira, Kris Gade, LeRoy Brady, Matthew Holcombe, Tyler Routt, Dustin Hathaway, and Kirt Cummings.